-So in a past life, well not really, but a long time a ago, I was a co-manager at a well known grocery store chain.
-I have worked in the food, food related industry, an then blogging, for over twenty years now.
-Part of my job in the grocery store was to be able to inspect the meat department, and to insure first, it was clean, and safe for our customers, then secondly, my job was to see if grocery stores were merchandising their meat properly.
+So in a past life, well not really, but a long time ago, I was a co-manager at a well-known grocery store chain.
+I have worked in the food, food-related industry, I have been a food blogger for over twenty years now.
+Part of my job in the grocery store was to be able to inspect the meat department and to ensure first, it was clean and safe for our customers, then secondly, my job was to see if grocery stores were merchandising their meat properly.

 Confessions of a Butcher – Book Review by Stephanie Manley

-Merchandising, is making sure they upsell cuts of meat properly.
-For example, a butcher could just take large primal cut of rib eyes, and sell it as a the whole primal cut, he isn’t going to make a lot of money that way.
-What he could do is to sell the first couple of cuts off the rib eye as “Delmonicos” they are more fatty, and they cost more.
+Merchandising is making sure they upsell cuts of meat properly.
+For example, a butcher could just take a large primal cut of rib eyes, and sell it as a whole primal cut, he isn’t going to make a lot of money that way.
+What he could do is to sell the first couple of cuts off the rib eye as “Delmonicos” they are fattier, and they cost more.
 He could then make some really large steaks sold at a higher price, then some average cuts at a normal price, you get the idea.

 Here are just a few of the tips in this book.